develop-me/bootcamp--setup/linux/readme.md

 - Close Terminal

 - Re-open Terminal and type in `weallgood`.
 You should get a "We all good!" message in response.

+## Set up a GitHub account

+You can [sign up here](https://github.com/join) (the free plan is fine).

+Then re-open Terminal and run through the [Tooling Choose Your Own Adventure Guide](https://github.com/develop-me/bootcamp--week-05--tooling/blob/master/challenges/00/05-ssh-authentication.md)